seasketch/geoprocessing/website/docs/tutorials/newproject.md

 }
 ```

+To learn more about metric groups, visit the [advanced concepts](../concepts/AdvancedConcepts.md#metric-group) page.

 ### Metric group for vector data source with multiple classes

-Next add a metric group for measuring sketch overlap with predicted presence of benthic species. `benthic` is made up of a single datasource with multiple habitats defined by the `class` attribute.
-While there were many types of habitats, we may want to only focus on Sand, Rubble, and Rock.
-To do this, you'll add multiple class records, each with a `classKey` of `class` and a `classId` with a value to match on.
+Next, add a metric group for measuring sketch overlap with areas where benthic species are predicted to be present. `benthic` consists of a single vector datasource with multiple habitats defined by the `class` attribute.
+While there are many types of habitats, we want to only focus on Sand, Rubble, and Rock.
+To do this, you'll add multiple class records, each with a unique `classId` value to match on, and a `classKey` that specific which feature attribute the classId values are found.

 Add the following record to the end of the array in `project/metrics.json` and save the file.